-‘At what point, do we need to create or update our Facility Master Plan?’ is a question that we often hear from facility management teams.
-There are many drivers that may influence the need to update or refresh a site master plan.
+‘At what point do we need to create or update our Facility Master Plan?’ is a question we often hear from facility management teams.
+Many drivers may influence the need to update or refresh a site master plan.
 Here are five of the most common:

 A comprehensive master plan will engage key personnel that manages the production support areas as well as the production areas of the operation to identify projected space and headcount needs as the operation grows.
-It will also examine the capacity of the infrastructure and identify the breaking points for current systems which will allow you to plan ahead for the infrastructure projects necessary to enable expansion of production.
+It will also examine the capacity of the infrastructure and identify the breaking points for current systems, allowing you to plan ahead for the infrastructure projects necessary to enable the expansion of production.

 Efficient flow is critical for any operation.
 If you find that you regularly have to compromise key adjacencies to address space needs, it may be time to step back and assess how these compromises are impacting the efficiency of your operation.

 When a facility is in growth mode, it’s common for spaces that have basic utility needs – such as office and storage space – to be displaced to allow for expansion of key support spaces that have unique utility needs and are more difficult to move.
 This strategy, while not ideal, often provides an adequate short-term solution.
 But over the long term, key support spaces that remain in place will often reach a breaking point when they run out of adjacent space to expand into and the functions that have been displaced will often result in inefficient flows.

 Displacement of support spaces to allow for expansion can clearly indicate that it may be time to develop or update your master plan.
 Proactively planning for the long term lets you have a solution before these spaces reach their breaking point.

 3. It seems like you are modifying the same spaces every year to address growing demands.

 Continually modifying the same spaces year after year to address growing demands can be costly and disruptive to your operation.
 If you find this to be the case for the key areas in your facility it may be time for a master plan.